On 6 and 7 April 2022, the 67th edition of the Maria Canals International Competition was held, specifically the final

-In the last few years, she has performed with the most important international orchestras, such as the Cleveland orchestra; the Symphony Orchestras of Barcelona, Bilbao, Granada, Nancy and San Diego; the Philharmonic Orchestra of Strasbourg or the Israel Chamber Orchestra; and she has played concerts on stages such as the Palau de la Música in Barcelona, the Konzerthaus in Berlin (Germany), the Jordan Hall in Boston (United States), the Sala Verdi in Milan (Italy), the Konzerthaus in Vienna (Austria) and the Auditorio Nacional in Madrid.
+In the last few years, she has performed with major international orchestras, such as the Cleveland orchestra; the Symphony Orchestras of Barcelona, Bilbao, Granada, Nancy and San Diego; the Strasbourg Philharmonic Orchestra and the Israel Chamber Orchestra; and she has played concerts on stages such as the Palau de la Música in Barcelona, the Konzerthaus in Berlin (Germany), the Jordan Hall in Boston (United States), the Sala Verdi in Milan (Italy), the Konzerthaus in Vienna (Austria) and the Auditorio Nacional in Madrid.

 Thanks to the Fundación Jesús Serra, in 2009 she delighted us with three magnificent concerts held in Bilbao and Tenerife.
 Such was the success that she had to repeat the experience with an additional recital in Granada in the following year.
 In 2011 he played together with the Symphony Orchestra of Madrid in the capital city, in a concert that was held on the occasion of the festivity of Santa Cecilia with huge success.